thhamon/SynoTerm/README.md

 ### 3.3 Loading a Relation Dictionary

-  Menu "Data Loading"
+    In menu "Data Loading"

     then "Relation directory"

     select a relatio dictionary (extension .syn), for instance WordNet.syn

       then OK (Poor typography means that words are in capital, iso-8859-1 mmeans that dictionary first have to be translated in HTML entities)

 ### 3.4 Relation Acquisition

 #### 3.4.1 Free Indexing

-    Menu "Relation acquisition"
+    In menu "Relation acquisition"

       then "Free indexing"

         you can chose your dictionary and your corpus, if you have loaded several.

         you can chose the name of a temporary file (New file) to store results during the process.

        then type OK

            (the acquisition process is generally very fast - few seconds)

        the save the inferred relations :

         Menu "Relation acquisition"

         then "Save inferred relations"

 #### 3.4.2 Controlled Indexing

-    Menu "Relation acquisition"
+    In menu "Relation acquisition"

       then "Controlled indexing"

         you can chose your dictionary, your term list, and your corpus, if you have loaded several.

         you can chose the name of a temporary file (New file) to store results during the process.

        then type OK

            (the acquisition process is generally very fast - few seconds)

        the save the inferred relations :

         Menu "Relation acquisition"

         then "Save inferred relations"

 ### 3.5 Outputing Inferred Relations

  This can be done before, during or after the validation process.

     Menu "Output"

           'Families' : print the relations in a file with the extension ".families", according to the family